ahelwer/BattleTetrisAI/README.md

 Running the client itself requires the existence of a functioning gameserver.
 More information on this as it is released by Pason.

+If running on an AWS EC2 instance, run "python init.py" to use an HTTP GET request to get game details and automatically launch the Tetris client.

 ## Program Architecture

 Overview of packages in this repository.